piccoshi2002/Block-Shuffle/README.md

 # BlockShuffle

 A Block Shuffle mini-game plugin for Minecraft Paper servers.
+Each round, all players are assigned a block to find and stand on.

 ## Requirements

 - Paper `26.1.2` (Minecraft 1.21.x)
 - Java 21+

-## Installation

-Drop the jar into your server's `plugins/` folder and restart.
+-
 ## Usage

 Run `/blockshuffle` (requires `blockshuffle.admin` permission, default: op) to open the game menu.